Stage 3: Proof of Concept

 Last summer, we launched our first pilot in Lavezares, Northern Samar, Philippines.
 We taught 49 students at Basilio B. Chan Memorial Agricultural and Industrial High School and trained 2 ICT (information communications technology) high school teachers on Python and HTML.
 We taught two different coding programs at the pilot launch.
 The first was Scratch, which is a free visual programming language to teach fundamental programming concepts such as variables, objects, control flow, arithmetic.
 The second was Sphero, an innovative programming language to interact with robots, visualize codes through robots.
 Based on our survey of the students we taught at the end of 3 weeks of teaching, we found that 82.5% of students were more comfortable using a computer after CodePhil.

-Energy, Entrepreneurship, Urbanization, Livestock & Agriculture, Communication with Communities, Education, Humanitarian Assistance and Soil ManagementSEE LESS
+Energy, Entrepreneurship, Urbanization, Livestock & Agriculture, Communication with Communities, Education, Humanitarian Assistance, Soil Management, Youth, Digital Development and Human Centered DesignSEE LESS

 Mission and Vision